 Some states need contracts to be written and set for a definite amount of time.
 The contract can be rescinded if both parties find they are unhappy with the current agreement.
 If your employer doesn't want to end the contract, you can negotiate the terms of it.
 A mediator or neutral third party can be helpful in negotiating terms for contract termination, which is less expensive than going to court.

 If you need help with breaking contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.